parfei/varpedia/README.md

 # How to run

-Please use the SOFTENG 206 Virtual Box image provided to run the VARK_run.sh script file in.
-You need the libraries specified and api-key text file.
+Place VARK_run.sh script file with the libraries specified and api-key text file.

 Please do not change the directories/files around.
 Warning: prototype has print statements currently for testing.